amigavision/AmigaVision/README.md

 * Includes an optional, dedicated Amiga 600HD setup that gives you a representative feel for how it was to use Workbench 2.x with an Amiga 600 or 3000 and productivity apps around 1991-1992.

-* Includes a dedicated Amiga CD32 setup for MiSTer that is compatible with the majority of the released games for it.
+* We also have a dedicated Amiga CD32 setup for MiSTer that is compatible with the majority of the released games for it.

 ## Save Files